lidocaineus/rpi4_locator/README.md

-# rpi_locator
+# rpi4_locator
 Attempts to gently scrape rpilocator for available Raspberry Pi 4s.
 By default runs continuously every 30 minutes.
-Hit q to quit.
+Be nice with this!

 ## Options
 _-n, --not-continuous_: only run once, then exit